-You might want to use the best weight lifting belts to help reduce the risk of injury and if you are planning on getting a new lifting belt.
-As great as they are, heavy compound exercises such as deadlifts and weighted squats put your lower back under a lot of stress and the best lifting belts can help reduce some of this stress and enable you to lift more.
+Who needs the best weightlifting belts?
+Anyone who want to crush their heavy-lift PBs without risking back injuries.
+As great as they are, heavy compound exercises such as deadlifts and weighted squats put your lower back under a lot of stress, and the best lifting belts can help reduce some of this stress and enable you to lift more.

-Probably not the first workout gear you will get – you'll need workout shoes and a gym bag first – weight lifting belts are used by people who work with heavier weights either in commercial gym or in their home gym. and when we say heavy, we mean heavy: belts can provide support during heavy deadlifts and squats.
-To protect your hands when lifting ultra heavy barbells loaded with weight plates, consider wearing lifting gloves.
+Probably not the first workout gear you will get – you'll need workout shoes and a gym bag first – weight lifting belts are used by people who work with heavier weights either in commercial gyms or in their home gym.
+And when we say heavy, we mean heavy: belts can provide support during heavy deadlifts and squats.
+To protect your hands when lifting ultra-heavy barbells loaded with weight plates, consider wearing lifting gloves.

 You might also need to supplement your weight process with protein, especially if you're skinny, so have a look at our best protein powder and best weight gainer guide.
 We can also tell you how to gain weight when you're skinny: we've all been there.

-Weight lifting belts come in many shapes and sizes: which one should you get?
+Leather vs velcro weightlifting belts: which one should you get?
 Is one type better than the other?
 What even is a double prong?
 Let's find the best weight lifting belt for your needs.
+Even more weightlifting belt-related questions answered here: Weightlifting belt – what does it do plus when and how should you wear it?

 The Beast Gear PowerBelt is one of the best rated weight lifting belts both on Amazon and on Beast Gear's own website.
 This is due to the quality materials used for the belt as well as the manufacturing process that makes this belt not only extra supportive but also long lasting too.